PierreBeucher/cloudypad/README.md

 Yes !
 Underlying Cloudy Box framework is actually designed for that: easy deployment of Cloud infrastructure with NixOS (or other configuration tools).
 In the future it will be merged-out of this project to become a more generic Cloudy Box CLI and/or API project which Cloudy Pad will use.

-If you're interested in these features, do not hesitate to reach me directly - my email is on my GitHub account.
+If you're interested in these features, do not hesitate to reach me directly - my email can be found easily on my website [crafteo.io](https://crafteo.io).

 ### Will Cloudy Pad become a paid product ?